AnujMutha/WearGPT/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions or concerns about our Privacy Policy, please contact us at developer.anuj16@gmail.com
+If you have any questions or concerns about our Privacy Policy, please contact us at [email address].